finnsatoshi03/e-habi/README.md

 ## About

 E-Habi is your comprehensive platform about Walis Tambo, the traditional Filipino broom.
-Learn about its authentic crafting process, cultural beliefs, traditions associated with its making, and explore our e-glossary of terminologies.
+Learn about its authentic crafting process, cultural beliefs, traditions associated with its making, and explore our e-rehistro of terminologies.

 ## Features